elugoruiz/cohort-one/notes/cesarbrazon/4_account-migration.md

 ### Introduction

-Ethereum has two types of accounts: The external owner account (EOAs) and contract accounts.
+Ethereum has two types of accounts: The external owner accounts (EOAs) and contract accounts.

 EOAs have a private key: Having the private key means control over access to funds.
 In fact, the EOAs are the only type of accounts that can initiate a transaction in Ethereum, and the reason is that in order to send a transaction, the account needs to sign it with a private key.
 Currently, Ethereum uses ECDSA (Elliptic Curve Cryptographic Signature Algorithm) to sign the transactions.